 Though there are various means to deal with the oversized data files issue, but it remains a challenge to decide what to do.
 An ideal solution lies in either making the size compact or splitting the oversized PST file.
 In either of the cases, you need to make use of a professional tool to avoid any complexities.

-When and How to Use Stellar Phoenix Compact PST
+How to Compact Outlook PST File

 You need to follow the below mentioned steps to split the PST file using this tool.